LA-CoNGA/Preparation/syllabus/OurSyllabus/data_programming/StatisticsSyllabus.md

 - Statistical hypothesis testing
 - Basic concepts in Machine Learning

-## Pre-requisites
+## Pre-requisites/co-requisites

-Open and mandatory to all LA-CoNGA students
+Open and mandatory to all LA-CoNGA students.
+Students must have followed the Research Software Engineering course.

+## Schedule

+### Class Structure
+* Each session is a self-contained module
+* The magistral classes are completed with practical training sessions using jupyter notebooks

+### Assessments
+The assessment of this module is based on:
+* Practical training sessions (20%)
+* Quizzes (20%)
+* Mid-term and final code assignments (60%)

 ## Schedule